Eboubaker/matrix-sums-solver/README.md

-py  version will solve 5x5 matrix in ~40seconds. cpp version will solve 5x5 matrix in less than 1 second.
+py  version will solve 6x6 matrix in ~2seconds. cpp version will solve 40 times faster
-(tested on my laptop).